symfony-si/symfony-docs-sl/book/security.rst

     // is password1 equals to password2?
     $bool = StringUtils::equals($password1, $password2);

-Generating a secure Random Number
+Generating a secure random Number
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Whenever you need to generate a secure random number, you are highly